 I’ve gotta admit, I’m a sucker for that classic Bloom’s Taxonomy.
 I really prefer the word “Synthesize” to “Create”.
 “Create” is so easily abused.
 “Synthesize,” however, reminds me that my students need to be bringing in lots of knowledge, analyzing it, playing with it, and then having a new thought as a result of all that effort.

 Create Synthesize A Creature

-When we studied adaptations as part of our science unit on biomes, I eventually (over many years!) crafted a set of lessons that led students toward a project that truly belonged at the top of Bloom’s.
+When we studied adaptations as part of our science unit on biomes, I crafted a set of lessons that led students toward a task that truly belonged at the top of Bloom’s.
 They acted as paleontologists who discovered the remains of a new creature that inhabited a particular biome.

 - They sketched out the fossil remains and highlighted three adaptations that the creature might have used to survive in the biome in which it lived.

 - Then, they drew the creature as it might have really looked, showing off those adaptations in action.

 - Finally, they wrote a brief story, explaining how that creature used its adaptations to survive.